 A top banana among banana producers, Chiquita Brands deals in bunches.
 The company grows, procures, markets, and sells bananas and other fresh fruits and vegetables under the Chiquita name and others.
-Bananas account for about 65% of Chiquita's sales.
 Its other offerings include pineapples, packaged ready-to-eat salads, fresh fruit and vegetable ingredients for the foodservice industry, and processed fruit ingredients.
-Its Fresh Express brand, which generates nearly 30% of revenue, is the leading US seller of packaged ready-to-eat salads.
+Its Fresh Express brand is the leading US seller of packaged ready-to-eat salads.
 Chiquita's products are sold in nearly 70 countries, mainly in North America and Europe.
 Brazilian agribusiness Grupo Cutrale and investment firm Safra together own Chiquita.

 Change in Company Type

-In early 2015, Brazilian juice maker Grupo Cutrale and investment firm Safra Group paid $682 million to take Chiquita private.
+In early 2015, Brazilian juice maker Grupo Cutrale and investment firm Safra Group paid $682 million through affiliate Cavendish Acquisition Corporation to take Chiquita private.
 Under the terms of the deal, North Carolina-based Chiquita became a wholly-owned subsidiary of Cutrale-Safra but remained incorporated in New Jersey.
-Chiquita is no longer publicly traded on the New York Stock Exchange.
+Chiquita ceased trading on the New York Stock Exchange.

-The company operates three main business segments Bananas, Salads and Healthy Snacks, and Other Produce.
-Its Bananas segment makes up roughly 65% of sales, and gets most of its business from North American, followed by European, Mediterranean, and Middle Eastern Markets.
+The company operates three main business segments -- Bananas, Salads and Healthy Snacks, and Other Produce.
+Its Bananas segment makes up the bulk of its sales, and it gets most of its business from North American, followed by European, Mediterranean, and Middle Eastern Markets.

-Its Salads and Healthy Snacks division makes up more than 30% of revenue, and includes packaged, ready-to-eat salads sold under the Fresh Express brand (and other private labels) in the retail market; fresh vegetable and fruit ingredients used in foodservice; healthy snacks; and processed fruit ingredient products.
+Its Salads and Healthy Snacks division includes packaged, ready-to-eat salads sold under the Fresh Express brand (and other private labels) in the retail market; fresh vegetable and fruit ingredients used in foodservice; healthy snacks; and processed fruit ingredient products.
 Nationwide, the segment distributes roughly 250 types of retail value-added salad products and 30 value-added healthy snacking products.

 The Chiquita sells its brands in nearly 70 countries worldwide.
-The US accounts for about 60% of Chiquita's business, while Italy and Germany each generate more than 5%.
-Other core European markets (consisting of 28 countries of the EU) generate another roughly 15% of revenue.
+The US accounts for the majority of Chiquita's business, while Italy and Germany are core European markets.
 Half of the company's banana sourcing comes from the countries of Guatemala and Costa Rica.